crownstone/website/46-investors.md

 <p> </p>

-Regarding **indoor positioning** there is a shift from explaining what this can do to active requests from partners who already know that they want this type of solution.
+Regarding **indoor positioning**, there is a shift from explaining what this can do to active requests from partners who already know that they want this type of solution.

 {% include snippets/two-cols-centered-text-img-end img='/images/investors/proximity.png' img-alt='proximity' %}